 Days 6–7: Continue to Madison for a full estate tour of Taliesin and to visit the first Usonian home, Jacobs House I.

 Days 8–9: Fly to Buffalo to view the Darwin Martin House, Graycliff and to tour Niagara Falls.

 Days 10–12: Coach to Pittsburgh to see Fallingwater and Kentuck Knob.

 A detailed itinerary for this tour is available.
 Click on the link above to view or download.

 We recommend either Qantas or United who both have daily flights to Chicago and from Pittsburgh.
-Discounted fares are regularly offered, so please contact us for competitive quotes and bookings.
+Discounted fares are regularly offered, so please contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.

 Saturday May 5: Arrive

 Arrive in Chicago and meet your tour leader and fellow travellers for a welcome drink.
 Overnight Chicago